Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 Our independent life on earth is not inherently wicked but swings from good to evil depending on whether we love and accept our Father’s purpose.
 If like Adam we love and seek to establish our own kingdom on earth (Ezk.
 18 v 20-23, 1 Jn.
 2 v 12-17) our whole environment becomes ruled by death until Jesus reigns as our King (Rom.
 8 v 20-25).

 He can do anything but does not do anything without a purpose.
 In the beginning God created the heavens and the earth by His great power (Gen. 1 v 1, Jn.
 1 v 1-3) out of the desire to share His love with others (Jn.
 1 v 9-13, 3 v 16-21).
-Its purpose is to give a purpose to doing even greater works in a limitless future.
+The purpose is to give a purpose to doing even greater works in a limitless future.
 God the Father wants children to teach how to do everything beyond anything we can imagine.

 Without an act of faith in His purpose it is impossible to please God (Lk.
 16 v 29-31, Jn.
 8 v 32-47, 12 v 9-11, 37, Rom.
 9 v 8-13, Jas.
 1 v 2-7).
 Faith is not based on proof but proof follows faith (Heb.
 11 v 1-6).
-The kingdom of God does not appear before you: it appears as it is revealed within you (Lk.
-17 v 20-21, 1 Cor.
+The kingdom of God does not appear before you: it appears as it is received within you (Lk.
+17 v 20-21, Jn.
+14 v 12-17, 1 Cor.
 3 v 11-16).

 God’s plan is based on the very simple principle: love the Lord your God and love others as you are loved (Lk.
 17 v 3-4, 1 J v 14-17).
 So why does it seem so complicated?
 Because self-loving people have conjured every unfounded idea they can muster to do the opposite (Rom.
 1 v 17-23, 3 v 10-26).
-He can only save and teach the humble who seek His will on earth as it is in heaven (1 Sam.
-13 v 13-14, Prov.
-3 v 5-18, Micah 6 v 6-15, Heb.
-4).

 Our magnificent cosmos is entropic.
 God’s material creation is not designed to last forever.
-When it has fulfilled its purpose God will bin it (2 Pt.
+When it has fulfilled its purpose He will bin it (2 Pt.
 3 v 9-16).
 The Sun shrinks 0.1 % every 100 years.
 If it was lit 1,000,000 years ago the earth would have evaporated.
 The mass extinction events show life on earth is a temporary blip that is drawing to a close.
 The DNA of the whole human race is descended from one family about 10,000 years ago.
 This is a scientific fact that the godless hide from at their peril.

 From birth human nature depends on the love and support of others (1 Cor.
 13).
 All who reject His law of love (Is.
 55 v 6-13, 1 Cor.
 3 v 18-21) will be cut off from His presence and provision forever.
 Ambitious people with their own short lived purpose have lives that turn to dust (1 Kg.
 3 v 9-14, Prov.
 28 v 26).